-Does Cracking Your Knuckles Cause Arthritis?
+Does Cracking Your Knuckles Actually Cause Arthritis?

-What Actually Causes That Cracking Sound?
+What Causes That Cracking Sound?

-So Is Cracking Your Knuckles Bad For You?
+So, Is Cracking Your Knuckles Bad For You?

-It is hypothetically possible that continual cracking of your knuckles could do damage by over stretching the capsule and ligaments surrounding the joints and create a sort of localized hypermobility at the joint and impact alignment and the tension of muscles and tendons around the joint.
-However as far as I am concerned this would not be the norm and most likely for this to occur it would require significant force being applied each time when cracking your knuckles and for this to be performed on an excessively repetitive basis.
+Will your face really stay like that if the wind changes?
+No!
+Which is exactly the same as the answer to the question, is cracking your knuckles bad for you?
+It is hypothetically possible that continual cracking of your knuckles over an extended period of time, could do damage by over stretching the capsule and ligaments surrounding the joints and create a kind of localized hypermobility at the joint.
+With the chronic stretching of the soft tissue structures around the joint impacting alignment and tension on muscles and tendons around the joint.
+However, as far as I am aware, this would not be the norm and most likely for this to occur it would require significant force being applied each time when cracking your knuckles and would need be performed on an extremely repetitive basis.

-Studies on the topic have be limited, a study published in the Journal of the American Board of Family Medicine, asked 329 participants, aged 50 to 89 years, to fill out a questionnaire about their right hands.
-Asked participants to state which joints they crack, the frequency of cracks, whether they have any symptoms of arthritis… Of the 215 surveys returned:
+Research on the topic is somewhat limited.
+A study published in the Journal of the American Board of Family Medicine, asked 329 participants, aged 50 to 89 years, to fill out a questionnaire about their right hands.
+Asking participants to state which joints they crack, the frequency of cracks, whether they have any symptoms of arthritis… Of the 215 surveys returned:

-It Hurts When I Crack My Knuckles
+It Hurts When I Crack My Knuckles, What should I do?

 Why Do Your Knuckles Feel Good After Cracking Them?